codacy/codacy-rubocop/docs/description/Performance_BigDecimalWithNumericArgument.md

 Also identifies places where an integer string argument to BigDecimal should be converted to an integer.
 Initializing from Integer is faster than from String for BigDecimal.

+NOTE: This cop is disabled by default because the performance of initializing with a String and Number differ between versions.
+Additionally, performance depends on the size of the Number, and if it is an Integer or a Float.
+Since this is very specific to `bigdecimal` internals, suggestions from this cop are not unlikely to result in code that performs worse than before.

 # Examples

 ```ruby